Unique focus knob Steinheil Munchen Orthostigmat 35mm F4.5

 It was my mistake not to include the distinctive appearance when I took the exterior photo, but if you search on the internet you can find images, so please refer to them.

-The front frame of this lens has a 36.5mm thread, but the thread is deep in the front frame, making it difficult to use regular filters.
-This special filter frame is used in the Leica Sumita 50mm.
-Therefore, the 36.5 > 39mm conversion ring released for the Sumita 50mm can be used as is.
-By attaching this, you can use a common 39mm filter and lens hood with this lens.
-I used the 39mm screw-in hood for the final release Elmar 50mm F2.8 because it fit just right.
-I remember that the surrounding area was not kicked.
+The front frame of this lens has a 36.5mm thread, but because the thread is recessed, it’s difficult to use a standard filter.
+This special filter frame is used on the Leica Summitar 50mm.
+Therefore, the 36.5mm to 39mm conversion ring released for the Summitar 50mm can be used directly.
+By attaching this, you can use standard 39mm filters and lens hoods with this lens.
+I used the 39mm screw-on hood for the final release of the Elmar 50mm f/2.8 because it fit perfectly.
+I recall there being no obstruction to the edges.

-As an accessory for the lens, there is a dedicated 35mm viewfinder, but this is a remnant of the fact that the original CASA II did not have a 35mm viewfinder frame, and since the M-type Leica can use the standard 35mm viewfinder frame, this external finder is not a necessary accessory.
-The small rectangular viewfinder doesn’t look good when you look through it, but it’s good for styling the camera.
+The lens comes with a dedicated 35mm viewfinder, but this is a remnant of the time when the original CASA II did not have a 35mm viewfinder frame.
+Since the standard 35mm viewfinder frame on M-series Leica cameras is sufficient, this external viewfinder isn’t really an essential accessory.
+While the small, rectangular viewfinder doesn’t look very appealing when you look through it, it adds to the camera’s styling.

 Although it doesn’t seem to be manufactured in large numbers, it is not very expensive and is a relatively common lens on the used market.
 The reason for this is thought to be that it is a dark lens with a large F value for a lens with a focal length of 35mm.